Defconn4/THM-Blue-Writeup-in-Laymans-Terms/README.md

     5. [How to install Kali Linux on Virtual Box.](https://www.youtube.com/watch?v=V_Payl5FlgQ)

-### I, Frank Costantino, am the sole author of this tutorial.
+### I, Defconn4, am the sole author of this tutorial.
 Please feel free to contact me for questions regarding the distribution of this tutorial by anyone other than myself.
 I do not take credit for any other resources, videos, or articles I mentioned in this tutorial.